 Section 8.
 Beneficiaries.
 This Disclosure Certificate shall inure solely to the benefit of the Authority, the Participating Underwriters and the owners (including beneficial owners) from time to time of the Bonds, and shall create no rights in any other person or entity.

-Dated March 19, 1998.
+Dated: June 25, 1998.

-COLORADO AUTHORITY HOUSING AND FINANCE By: Executive Dir
+COLORADO AUTHORITY HOUSING AND FINANCE By: Executive Dir ector

-Colorado Housing and Finance Authority Single Family Program Bonds 1998 Series A EXHIBIT A
+EXHIBIT A Colorado Housing and Finance Authority Single Family Program Bonds 1998 Series C as of

 GENERAL INFORMATION: